-Sponsors must allow the Bureau access to all apprenticeship records and provide them in an electronic format if requested.124 Records should be submitted within 10 business days of the request.
+Sponsors must allow the Bureau access to apprenticeship records required under Wis.
+Stat. § 106 and Wis.
+Admin.
+Code § DWD 295 and 296 and provide them in an electronic format if requested.
+Records should be submitted within 10 business days of the request.
 Non-compliance may result in a corrective action plan, suspension, or deregistration.